 If you were to see a dominant chord followed by a tonic chord (V-I) at the end of a phrase of music then this would be a perfect cadence.

-In the key of A major, this would be E major (V) followed by A major (I).
+In the key of A major, this would be an E major chord (V) followed by A major chord (I).

-In the key of Bb major, this would be Eb major (IV) followed by Bb major (I).
+In the key of Bb major, this would be Eb major chord (IV) followed by Bb major chord (I).

 Because an imperfect cadence is any one that ends on the dominant chord, there are three different options: